LaSexta: History

 La Sexta was first founded as a TV production company on 25 November 2005 when it got its broadcast licence.
 It began testing the broadcast on 12 December, shortly before knowing the analogue frequencies assigned to Madrid and Barcelona.

 On 23 December, broadcasts started in Madrid and Barcelona, expanding later to all of Spain.

 Starting on 23 January 2006, they began broadcasting a promotional video.
 20 February marked the start of content emissions testing.
 Actual broadcasts started with documentaries (Champions, Natura) and programmes dedicated to tuning, like "Tuning Mania".
 From 22 February, La Sexta began broadcasting twelve hours of programming every day.

 On 2 March, a football match between Croatia and Argentina was the occasion of the first live broadcast.
 Five days before the actual date, José Miguel Contreras announced the official starting date, 27 March, on the Círculo de Bellas Artes.

 On February 14, 2024, Atresmedia switched to HD-only broadcasting, ending the coexistence of standard definition (SD) and high definition (HD) versions.
+The high-definition feed originally launched on August 22, 2010.